Cybersecurity Education and Training

 Measure Effectiveness with Key Performance Metrics

-1. The mean time to detect and respond to simulated incidents
+1. The to simulated incidents

-2. The number of successful interventions
+2. The number of

 For instance, tracking the mean time to detect a simulated phishing attack can reveal critical insights into the team's awareness and response capabilities.